 There are four main ways for you to get involved and these are listed below - just click on the options to find out more:

-Together all of our resident involvement opportunities help us to meet our housing regulator's (The Home and Communities Agency) standards.
+Together all of our resident involvement opportunities help us to meet our housing regulator's (The Regulator of Social Housing) standards.
 The regulator requires us to involve our boards and residents in monitoring our performance and holding us to account a principle called co-regulation.
 Find out more about co-regulation.

 For some forms of resident involvement, there are eligibility criteria.
 So, for example, we would expect you not to be in serious arrears to take part in a committee, group or forum.